OfficeDev/office-js-docs-pr/docs/design/add-in-design.md

 Office Add-ins extend the Office experience by providing contextual functionality that users can access within Office clients.
 Add-ins empower users to get more done by enabling them to access third-party functionality within Office, without costly context switches.

  Your add-in UX design must integrate seamlessly with Office to provide an efficient, natural interaction for your users.
-Take advantage of add-in commands (Office UI extensions) to provide access to your add-in and use the [UI elements](ui-elements/ui-elements.md) and [best practices](https://dev.office.com/docs/add-ins/overview/add-in-development-best-practices) that we recommend when you create custom HTML-based UI.
+Take advantage of [add-in commands](add-in-commands.md) to provide access to your add-in and apply the best practices that we recommend when you create custom HTML-based UI.

-## Core Office Add-in design principles
+## Office Add-in design principles
 Regardless of the underlying framework you use to create your custom UI, apply the following principles as you design your add-in:

 - **Design explicitly for Office**.
 The functionality and look and feel of an add-in must harmoniously complement the Office experience, including applying the the Office or document theme.